gauravrock/TheOSS_first/README.md

-The OSS t/s Software
+The OSS text to speech Software
 =======================
 This would be a simple text processing software which translates text to Output speech using python libararies like TextBlob/pySpeech.
 The sole purpose of this project is to maximize learning while you develop it.
-Come and join in the development!
+Come and join in the development! *In future version we would be using NLP techniques.

 Timeline
 --------